A Simple Harmonic Universe

 The three types of perturbations \eqref{Psidifeq}, \eqref{mixmaster} and \eqref{scaleeom} have a similar structure; in fact, the anisotropic perturbation \eqref{mixmaster} is just a particular case of \eqref{scaleeom}.
 Tensor modes of the metric are also described by eqn.~\eqref{scaleeom}.
 We denote a generic linearized mode by $u$, and expand in spherical harmonics, $ \nabla^2_{S^3} u_l=-l(l+2) u_l$.
 We now summarize the results of our numerical analysis of perturbations.

-There are three regimes of momenta where we expect (and shall find) different behavior.
-It is important to distinguish Universes with $\gamma \sim {\cal O}(1)$ from those with $\gamma \ll 1$; we shall describe the behavior in both limits.
+There are three regimes of momenta where we will find different behaviors.
+It is important to distinguish Universes with $\gamma \sim {\cal O}(1)$ from those with $\gamma \ll 1$; we describe the behavior in both limits.

-$\bullet$ $l=0$ homogeneous mode: we expect that shifting such a mode should be analogous to shifting the homogeneous mode of the scale factor, which would simply move us in the space of periodic solutions and lead to a linear growth of the perturbation in naive perturbation theory (since e.g.\ two sinusoidal functions with slightly different frequency will perturbatively grow apart at a linear rate, as they get out of phase).
+$\bullet$ $l=0$ homogeneous mode: shifting such a mode should be analogous to shifting the homogeneous mode of the scale factor, which would simply move us in the space of periodic solutions and lead to a linear growth of the perturbation in naive perturbation theory (since e.g.\ two sinusoidal functions with slightly different frequency will perturbatively grow apart at a linear rate, as they get out of phase).
 This is borne out by the numerics for both $\gamma \ll 1$ and $\gamma \sim 1$.
-Thus, although this looks like a growing perturbation, that is likely just a failure of perturbation theory.
-Certainly a homogeneous, isotropic perturbation to the metric (as opposed to $\phi$) just moves us to a different one of our solutions and is not a dangerous instability.
+So what looks like a growing perturbation is likely just a failure of perturbation theory.

-$\bullet$ modes with momentum $2\le l \lesssim {1\over \sqrt{\gamma}}$ on the $S^3$: these have long enough wavelength to detect the difference between our cosmology and Minkowski space.
-For $\gamma \sim 1$, i.e.\ a Universe which is ``quivering" around a mean size, we find that they have oscillatory behavior and are thus stable.
+$\bullet$ modes with momentum $2\le l \lesssim {1\over \sqrt{\gamma}}$ on the $S^3$: these are long enough to detect the difference between our cosmology and Minkowski space.
+For $\gamma \sim 1$, i.e.\ a Universe ``quivering" around a mean size, they are oscillatory and stable.
 In contrast, for $\gamma \ll 1$, they can be unstable; we shall discuss bounds derived from their behavior below.

 $\bullet$ modes with $l \gg {1\over \sqrt{\gamma}}$: these have small enough wavelength that they should barely detect the departures of our metric from flat space.
-As expected, they behave more or less like typical Minkowski space scalar field modes for times smaller than the period of oscillation of the Universe, for both $\gamma \ll 1$ and $\gamma \sim 1$.
+As expected, they behave like typical Minkowski space scalar field modes for times smaller than the period of oscillation of the Universe, for both $\gamma \ll 1$ and $\gamma \sim 1$.